KalaKit/KalaData/README.md

 ![Logo](logo.png)

-KalaData is a custom compression and decompression tool written in C++20, built entirely from scratch without external dependencies.
+KalaData is a custom multithreaded compression and decompression tool written in C++20, built entirely from scratch without external dependencies.
 It uses a hybrid LZSS + Huffman pipeline to compress data efficiently, while falling back to raw or empty storage when appropriate.
 All data is stored in a dedicated archival format with the `.kdat` extension.